ethitter/WP-Print-Friendly/readme.txt

 * **WordPress SEO by Yoast:** This plugin's `Permalink` options, particularly *Redirect attachment URL's to parent post URL* and *Redirect ugly URL's to clean permalinks.
 (Not recommended in many cases!)*, interfere with WP Print Friendly's ability to display print templates.
 Both must be disabled, and the site's rewrite rules regenerated (by visiting Options > Permalinks and clicking *Save Changes*), for WP Print Friendly to function.

 == Changelog ==

+= 0.5.2 =
+* Revert change in is_print() method made in version 0.5 as it breaks the method when no page number is specified.
+See [https://github.com/ethitter/WP-Print-Friendly/issues/2](https://github.com/ethitter/WP-Print-Friendly/issues/2).

 = 0.5.1 =
 * Correct construction of query needed in situations where verbose page rules are required.